onlyquake/xonotic-wiki/Powerups.md

 ![](http://pics.nexuizninjaz.com/images/l2ycopxlaclk58xpvek8.jpg)

 With the Shield you only take 33% of the damage you would normally receive.
+You're also more resistant to push forces.

 Strength
 --------